defold/doc/docs/en/manuals/importing-models.md

 ---

 # Importing 3D models
 Defold currently only support models, skeletons and animations in the Collada *.dae* format.
 You can use tools such as Maya, 3D Max, Sketchup and Blender to create and/or convert 3D models into Collada format.
 Blender is a powerful and popular 3D modeling, animation and rendering program.
-It runs on Windows, Mac OS X and Linux and is freely available for download at http://www.blender.org
+It runs on Windows, macOS and Linux and is freely available for download at http://www.blender.org

 ![Model in Blender](images/model/blender.png){srcset="images/model/blender@2x.png 2x"}